|About OHP||What is the Oregon Health Plan?|

 |National Provider Identifier||How do I enter NPI information on claim submissions? |

-On electronic data interchange submission, use the NPI and taxonomy DMAP has on file for your Oregon Medicaid provider number.
+On electronic data interchange submission, use the NPI and taxonomy OHA has on file for your Oregon Medicaid provider number.
 On paper submissions, enter the NPI and Oregon Medicaid provider number.

-If the NPI information on the claim does not match what DMAP has on file for the Oregon Medicaid provider number used for billing, DMAP will try to link the claim to the correct NPI by matching the provider name, address, ZIP+4 or other identifying information.
+If the NPI information on the claim does not match what OHA has on file for the Oregon Medicaid provider number used for billing, OHA will try to link the claim to the correct NPI by matching the provider name, address, ZIP+4 or other identifying information.

 |National Provider Identifier||How can I find out which NPI and taxonomy codes I chose? |